 Performance Evaluation after Upgrades and Conversions with SAP EarlyWatch Alert

 When you are responsible for operating your SAP systems, you are surely familiar with SAP EarlyWatch Alert.
 It’s an automatic diagnostic service for the essential administrative areas of an SAP system, creating alerts on critical situations and offering guidance to improve performance and stability.
-SAP recommends that you consume the corresponding reports in the cloud-based SAP EarlyWatch Alert apps in the SAP ONE Support Launchpad and its successor, SAP for Me.
+SAP recommends that you consume the corresponding reports in the cloud-based SAP EarlyWatch Alert apps in SAP for Me.

 As of now, the SAP EarlyWatch Alert Workspace (your central landing page for your system landscape regarding stability, configuration, hardware utilization and performance) contains a new card called Event Statistics.

 This probably leaves you with two questions: What are events and why are they interesting to me?